-We study the Brain abnormalities in rats with Hirschsprung's disease.
+We study brain abnormalities in rats with Hirschsprung's disease.
 Hirschsprung's disease is a congenital condition characterized by the absence of enteric ganglia and neurological anomalies.
 This disease in rats, as in human, can be caused by endothelin receptor B (EDNRB) mutation.
 We have shown that EDNRB mediates neuronal proliferation and has anti-apoptotic effects in neonatal rat cerebellum and hippocampus.
 We aim to understand the cellular and molecular mechanisms underlying the brain damages of Hirschsprung's disease, using a rat model (spotting lethal rats) that lacks functional EDNRB.

 Teaching and outreach

 - BIOL3186, Introductory Human Anatomy